kavia-common/unified-hr-management-system-5562-5727/hrms_database/README.md

 - Ensure the backend uses the same file path or DATABASE_URL.
 Mapping REACT_APP_SQLITE_DB_PATH to SQLITE_DB_PATH or DATABASE_URL is supported.

 Visualizer:
-- The optional db_visualizer (Node/Express) should not occupy port 5001.
-Run it explicitly on a separate port (e.g., 5002):
+- The optional db_visualizer (Node/Express) must not occupy port 5001.
+Run it explicitly on a separate port (default 5002).
-  PORT=5002 node hrms_database/db_visualizer/server.js --host 0.0.0.0
+- Install dependencies before starting: cd hrms_database/db_visualizer && npm install --production
+- Start on 5002:
+  PORT=5002 npm start
 - The init_db.py script writes hrms_database/db_visualizer/sqlite.env to point the viewer at the resolved DB file.

 Security: